-- A. Every student enrolled in Rhode Island public schools has the right to an appropriate and individualized opportunity to achieve proficiency as defined the LEA and by applicable State standards in accordance with this Part.
-For many students, that opportunity will require additional research-based interventions and supports from the LEA. - B. The range of necessary support mechanisms must include:

-- 1. Beginning no later than entry into sixth (6th) grade, each student shall have an individual learning plan (ILP) as described in § 2.4.3 of this Part.
-The ILP shall coordinate with the following documents, programs, and plans as appropriate: Individual Educational Program, Section 504 Plan, Personal Literacy Plan, Response to Intervention, Transition plans, and EnglishMultilingual learner services. - 2.
+- A. Every student enrolled in Rhode Island public schools has the right to an appropriate and individualized opportunity to achieve proficiency as defined by applicable State standards in accordance with this Part.
+For many students, that opportunity will require additional research-based interventions and supports from the LEA. - B. The range of necessary support mechanisms must include: - 1.
+Beginning no later than entry into sixth (6th) grade, each student shall have an Individual Learning Plan (ILP) as described in § 2.4.3 of this Part.
+The ILP shall coordinate with the following documents, programs, and plans as appropriate: Individual Educational Program, Section 504 Plan, Personal Literacy Plan, intervention, transition plans, and Multilingual learner services. - 2.
 The identification of additional supports and flexibilities, that are publicly posted and available upon request, to support the academic goals and learning needs of caregiving youth and students who work.
-This may occur within the ILP or through a separate process. - 32.
+This may occur within the ILP or through a separate process. - 3.
 LEAs shall utilize a research-based early warning system to identify students at risk for academic failure and dropout.
-Identification of students at risk shall occur no later than the sixth (6th) -grade year (or at the time of enrollment for students enrolling into the LEA after the sixth (6th) -grade year).
-LEAs shall communicate regularly with the families of students identified through the early warning system, including providing them with information about the support provided to and progress being made by the student, as described in § 2.3.7 of this Part. - 43.
-LEAs shall be responsible for providing additional academic and instructional support and research-based interventions for all students not on track to graduate ready for college and career success and meet the diploma requirements established by §§ 2.3.1-and, 2.3.2, 2.3.3, and 2.3.4 of this Part.
-Students failing to reach the required level of proficiency as established locally and in accordance with this Part shall be provided a support plan, including the types and duration of academic and educational supports and academic performance targets necessary for earning a diploma.
+Identification of students at risk shall occur no later than the sixth (6th) grade year (or at the time of enrollment for students enrolling into the LEA after the sixth (6th) grade year).
+LEAs shall communicate regularly with the families of students identified through the early warning system, including providing them with information about the support provided to and progress being made by the student, as described in § 2.3.7 of this Part.

+- 4. LEAs shall be responsible for providing additional academic and instructional support and research-based interventions for all students not on track to graduate ready for college and career success and meet the diploma requirements established by §§ 2.3.1 through 2.3.4 of this Part.
+Students failing to reach the required level of proficiency shall be provided a support plan, including the types and duration of academic and educational supports and academic performance targets necessary for earning a diploma.
 Parents shall be provided an annual update on the progress of their children towards academic performance targets necessary for earning a diploma and graduating ready for college and career success.
-Support plans shall be documented in the ILP and may address academic weaknesses in courseacademic performance and/or performance-based diploma assessments.
+Support plans shall be documented in the ILP and may address academic weaknesses in academic performance and/or performance-based diploma assessments.
 Other academic and instructional supports shall also be documented in the student's ILP. - C. All students are expected to present evidence of successful completion of the applicable graduation requirements set forth in §§ 2.3.1, 2.3.2, and 2.3.4 of this Part to be eligible for a diploma or Council designation, respectively.
-Students with disabilities have the right under Federal law to remain in school until through the age of twenty-one (21). - D. LEA will provide an annual report to their school committee, or equivalent, to demonstrate how they are providing student supports set forth in this section.
-The failure to provide the supports set forth in this section may be addressed through locally managed appeals processes but shall not be presumed to result in the awarding of a diploma.
+Students with disabilities have the right under Federal law to remain in school through the age of twenty-one (21). - D. LEA will provide an annual report to their school committee, or equivalent, to demonstrate how they are providing student supports set forth in this section.
+The failure to provide the supports set forth in this Section may be addressed through locally managed appeals processes but shall not be presumed to result in the awarding of a diploma.